levankh14/Refresh-Control/README.md

 import Animated from "react-native-reanimated";
 import RefreshableWrapper from "react-native-fresh-refresh";
 import LottieView from "lottie-react-native";

-// !
-If List is needed , should be Animated.{list}

-// For View , there is no need of Animated.View

 const AnimatedFlatlist = Animated.createAnimatedComponent(FlatList);
 const data = ["1", "2", "3", "4", "5", "6"];